 Troubleshooting LAN Connectivity

-Note: The order in which this is done is relevant and critical to success!
+Important: The order in which this is done is relevant and crucial to success.

 - Turn everything on.
-Start from the wall and move out.
-Power up the cable modem first and allow it to get in sync.
+Start with the cable modem and allow the modem to get in sync.

 - Turn on the router.

-- Turn on the primary PC and finally power up the remaining PCs.
+- Turn on the primary computer and finally turn on the remaining computer(s).

-If a Home Network includes a Windows XP computer using a wireless connection, DO NOT disable the SSID Broadcast feature on the router.
+Important: If a network includes a Windows XP computer using a wireless connection, do not disable the SSID Broadcast feature on the router.
 Disabling SSID can cause a loss of wireless connectivity to Windows XP.
-Verify the WEP and MAC address filtering security features ARE ENABLED.
+Verify the WEP and MAC address filtering security features are enabled.

 If there is still no connectivity, contact the router manufacturer.